What to Know About Bed Bugs—and How to Avoid Them While Traveling

 What are the best ways to avoid getting bed bugs?

-According to the CDC, “Anyone who travels frequently and shares living and sleeping quarters where other people have previously slept has a higher risk of being bitten and/or spreading a bed bug infestation.”
+You’re at risk of encountering bed bugs both at home and nearly any place you travel.
+According to the CDC, “anyone who travels frequently and shares living and sleeping quarters where other people have previously slept has a higher risk of being bitten and/or spreading a bed bug infestation.”

 When you get home from a trip, she suggests washing and drying everything on high heat.
 If your suitcase can’t be washed in a washing machine, it’s a good idea to steam clean it at a high temperature, she says.

+There are some things you can do to avoid bringing bed bugs home with you to begin with, too.
 Anderson says you can reduce the risk of bed bugs invading your bags and suitcases by keeping them inside well-sealed large garbage bags when staying in temporary housing, including hotels.
 He says he inspects any hotel room or apartment he rents to look for the obvious signs of bed bugs and checks his belongings for signs of them, too, before packing up and returning home.

-In 37 years of traveling around the world and doing research on bed bugs, Anderson says he’s encountered them and been bitten by more than his fair share—but he has so far managed to avoid bringing any of the insects back home with him as a souvenir.
+In 37 years of traveling around the world and doing research on bed bugs, Anderson says he’s encountered them and been bitten by more than his fair share—but has so far managed to avoid bringing any of the insects back home with him as a souvenir.

 “Bed bugs have been an occupational hazard for me because of the travel to the tropics and often staying in remote, very rudimentary digs in field research sites where bed bugs just exist in significant numbers,” he says.
 “I’m pretty rigorous about inspecting my luggage, or spraying it or sealing it in containers if I suspect there are bed bugs wherever I’m staying at a given time.”